nationalarchives/ds-etna-explorer/README.md

     * **Early modern** (265 years covering 1.1 million records)
     * **Medieval** (511 years covering 0.1 million records)

+It is currently also possible to reach the widget from a details page with the start and end dates and record distribution graphic set by the corresponding record.
+In this case there is no time period selected and 'Custom date range' is presented.

-#### Change start and end date
+### Change start and end date

 Changing the start or end date updates the number of records shown and greys out bars within the record distribution graphic outside of the new selection.

 There is no functional connection from the date controls to the time periods.
-For example, if a user was to use the date controls to refine to, say, the years which correspond to the Interwar period, the time period presentaiton would not be updated to reflect this.
+For example, if a user was to use the date controls to refine to, say, the years which correspond to the Interwar period, the time periods element would not be updated to reflect this.
 Similarly, while it is possible to access the explorer page with date periods applied these are not reflected in the time periods.
 For an example of this, click the 'dated' link in [this record](https://alpha.nationalarchives.gov.uk/journey/record/E/40/4913)

 ## Known issues